ElektraInitiative/libelektra/doc/tutorials/plugins.md

 - `elektraPluginOpen()` is designed to allow each plugin to do initialization if necessary.
 - `elektraPluginGet()` is designed to turn information from a configuration file into a usable `KeySet`, this is technically the only function that is **required** in a plugin.
 - `elektraPluginSet()` is designed to store the information from the keyset back into a configuration file.
 - `elektraPluginError()` is designed to allow proper rollback of operations if needed and is called if any plugin fails during the set operation.
-This allows exception-safety.
+  This is not needed for storage plugins as the resolver already takes care to unlink the configuration files in such situations.
-- `elektraPluginClose()` is used to free resources that might be required for the plugin.
+- `elektraPluginClose()` is used to free resources that might be required for the plug-in.
-- `ELEKTRA_PLUGIN_EXPORT(Plugin)` simply lets Elektra know that the plugin exists and what the name of the above functions are.
+- `ELEKTRA_PLUGIN_EXPORT(Plugin)` simply lets Elektra know that the plug-in exists and what the name of the above functions are.

 Most simply put: most plugins consist of five major functions, `elektraPluginOpen()`, `elektraPluginClose()`, `elektraPluginGet()`, `elektraPluginSet()`, and `ELEKTRA_EXPORT_PLUGIN(Plugin)`.